Note: This post may contain affiliate links. Please see my disclosure page for more details.

-Copenhagen is a pricey city, that’s for sure.
+Copenhagen hotels are pricy, that’s for sure.
 I’ve been lucky enough to get to stay with friends the last two times I’ve visited Copenhagen – the perks of having friends all over the world!

 While I don’t have any firsthand recommendations, here’s what I’ve culled from my research.

 Budget: Hostels in Copenhagen are not cheap by any means and a simple bed in a dorm will likely set you back $30 USD a night at a minimum.
 The cheapest, best hostels book up quickly so you want to book in advance if you are traveling on a budget.
 The best-reviewed value hostel in Copenhagen is Steel House, which is located in central Copenhagen near the trendy Kødbyen neighborhood.
 With a perfect location, excellent Danish design, and nearly 6,000 positive reviews, it’s an easy choice.
 Check reviews, prices, and availability here.

 Mid-range: If you prefer a little more privacy than a hostel offers, but don’t have much of a budget to spend on accommodations, I recommend SleepCPH.
 It’s a bit outside the center but still walking distance (40 minutes, or faster with the metro) from Nyhavn, the heart of central Copenhagen.
 It’s located close to the airport so it’s extra convenient if you have an early or late flight.
 While it’s not the most exciting neighborhood, the price is great and it is very convenient!
 Check reviews, prices, and availability here.